 Now, read the original article below…

-Thanks to the Border Road Organisation, Manali to Leh highway is no adventure anymore.
+Thanks to the Border Road Organisation, the Manali to Leh highway is no adventure anymore.
 The (nearly) 450km stretch of the road (that connects Manali to Leh, via Keylong) remains so perfect throughout the season that Formula 1 circuits around the world can take shame from it (just like many other routes in the Himalayas like Delhi to Manali road that is now a 6-lane highway).

 So what should adventure/thrill-seekers do if they’re heading that way?